IWBTFY/Simple-Web-Design-Projects/README.md

 -----------
 -----------

-## I don't own any of the images and so make sure all right are reserved©.
+## I don't own any of the images and make sure all right are reserved©.